tdawes93/arsenal-quiz/README.md

 - As a returning/frequent visitor I want:

     - To continue to enjoy the quiz even after multiple attempts.
-    - To find the saved League Table and try and beat the highscores.
+    - To find the saved League Table and try and beat the high scores.
-    - To share my high-score on social media.
+    - To share my high score on social media.

 ### Structure

 - A navigation bar will be on the homepage with links to each section/modal.
-Nav bar titles will be Kick-off, Rules and League-Table.
+Navbar titles will be Kick-off, Rules and League-Table.
 This fulfills the user stories:
     - > "I want to understand the purpose of the site and learn how to play the game."
     - > "To be able to know how to start the quiz and navigate the site immediately."
 - The homepage will provide a basic hook line drawing the user in and explaining what to do.
 This fulfills the user story:
     - >"I want to understand the purpose of the site."
 - The use of CSS and media queries will make the website responsive.
 The initial design will be for mobile devices and the responsive design will ensure the layout changes as the screen size increases.
 This fulfills the user story:
     - >"I want to be able to play the quiz on all devices"
-- The quiz section will contain a question container and then a results container, when the quiz is finished.
+- The quiz section will contain a question container and then a results container when the quiz is finished.
 This will display the score to the user.
-This will fulfill user story:
+This will fulfill the user story:
     - >" To see my score when the quiz is finished."
 - The results modal will contain a short form where the user can input their name and save it to the league table.
-The league table modal will display the top 20 highscores in order from highest to lowest.
+The league table modal will display the top 20 high scores in order from highest to lowest.
 This will fulfill the user stories:
     - >"To see my score when the quiz is finished."
     - >"To be able to play the quiz on all devices."
-    - >"To find the saved League Table and try and beat the highscores."
+    - >"To find the saved League Table and try and beat the high scores."
-- The rules modal will contain a list of the rules and method to play this quiz.
+- The rules modal will contain a list of the rules and methods to play this quiz.
 This fulfills user story:
     - >"To be able to know how to start the quiz and navigate the site immediately."

 ### Design